HosseinSedghian/SQL-Practice-Problems/README.md

      Problem Solutions.sql
      ```

-## Contributing

-Contributions are welcome!
-Feel free to add more solutions, improve existing ones, or provide feedback.

-1. Fork the repository.
-2. Create a new branch (`git checkout -b feature/YourFeature`).
-3. Make your changes and commit them (`git commit -m 'Add some feature'`).
-4. Push to your branch (`git push origin feature/YourFeature`).
-5. Open a Pull Request.

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.